Sunday, August 6, 2017

 © Copyright 2016 The Water Softener Blog.
 All rights reserved

-"Water Filters" part 1 - When, What, Why and How to use a filter.
+"Water Filters" part 1 - When, What, Why and How to use a whole house water filtration system.

 "Water Filters".
 Water filters cover the gambit from simple faucet filters, refrigerator filters, in-line filters to filter housings with a replaceable filter cartridge to all types of whole house backwashing / regenerating filtration systems that remove, iron, odors, manganese, radium, lead, turbidity and a plethora of other water problems.
-This subject covers such a wide range of water problems it could take many blog articles to cover just the basics for water filtration.
-One thing I know for sure is what the typical consumer considers to be a water filter and what a water treatment professional would consider a water filter is totally different.
+This subject covers such a wide range of water problems it could take many blog articles to cover just the basics of water filtration.
+One thing I know for certain though is what the typical consumer considers a water filter and what a water treatment professional would consider a water filter is totally different.

-In this first "Water Filters" article we will look at filter housings and filter options.
-Water filters installed for the whole house are referred to as Point of Entry (POE).
-Water filters used for specific locations, like under a kitchen sink, are referred to as Point of Use (POU).
+In the first "Water Filters" article we will look at filter housings and filtration cartridge options.
+Water filters installed for the whole house are called, Point of Entry (POE).
+Water filters used for specific locations, like under a kitchen sink, are called, Point of Use (POU).
 The most basic filtration is a filter housing with a replaceable filter cartridge.

 Water filter housings and filter cartridges

 Filter housings come in almost any size for many different uses.
-A standard filter housing for residential whole-house use would be 3" x 10" (lower left in picture) up to 4" x 20" (upper right in picture).
+A standard filter housing for residential whole-house use would be 3" x 10" (lower left in the picture) up to 4" x 20" (upper right in the picture, here).

-The problem is these replaceable filter cartridges are sold everywhere for rust, sediment, odor and chlorine removal for water and although they will definitely help reduce those things, depending on what filter is used, they are not always the best options to do so and can plug up quickly causing replacement of filters frequently.
-This can be a very expensive proposition as filter cartridges vary in price from a couple dollars to over a hundred dollars.
+The problem is these replaceable filter cartridges are sold everywhere for rust, sediment, odor, and chlorine removal for water.
+Although they will definitely help reduce those things, depending on what filter is used, cartridge filters are not always the best options to do so and can plug up quickly causing replacement of filters frequently.
+This can become an expensive proposition as filter cartridges vary from a few dollars to over a hundred dollars.
 They can also significantly reduce water pressure and water volume.
 These style filters were very popular when well casings were steel.
 With steel well casings, scale, sediment, and rust commonly come off the inside of the well casing causing service issues with water treatment equipment.
-Cartridge filters, before a water softener, were a necessity to remove any sediment coming from this type well.
-Today most drilled wells use PVC casings so the scale and sediment issues have pretty much been resolved to the point where filter housings generally are no longer necessary.
-A good example where such filters are still an economical choice with good results would be with the water issues in Flint, MI.
-Using a simple filter housing, with a block carbon filter, under the sink and tied into the kitchen cold water will greatly reduce the lead content, chlorine, and the turbidity issues for drinking water.
-Although the filters would need to be replaced frequently, depending on how much water is used and the incoming water quality.
+Cartridge filters, before a water softener, were a necessity to remove any sediment from this type of well.
+Today most drilled wells use PVC casings so scale and sediment issues have generally been resolved to the point where filter cartridge housings typically are no longer necessary.
+A good example where such filters are still an economical choice with good results would be the water issues in Flint, MI.
+Using a simple filter housing, with a block carbon filter, under the sink and tied into the kitchen cold water will greatly reduce the lead content, chlorine, and turbidity issues for drinking water.
+However, the filters would need to be replaced frequently, depending on how much water is used and the incoming water quality.

 Examples: